 The 1040 is your personal (not business) federal tax return.
 The 1040 tax return is due on Tax Day, on or around April 15.
-This form requires your taxpayer and dependent information, including income and exemptions.
+When you file Form 1040, you’ll need your taxpayer and dependent information, including income and exemptions.
 Individuals can apply for a six-month filing extension if needed, which pushes your due date to October 15.
+For tax year 2018 and beyond, this redesigned tax Form 1040 version will be used instead of 1040-A or 1040-EZ.

 Form W-9 is a requested document used to confirm taxpayer identification number (TIN).
 The TIN is needed to file other IRS documents (e.g. Form 1099).
 This form is commonly used with contractor relationships and certain financial transactions.